Paragard IUD Lawsuits Settlement Amounts

 A new Paragard lawsuit was filed on Friday.
 A Texas woman alleges injury from breakage when her OB/GYN attempted to remove the device in 2016.

-How does she get around the statute of limitations?
-Her complaint alleges tolling/fraudlent concealment.
+How does she circumvent the statute of limitations?
+Her complaint alleges tolling/fraudulent concealment.
 Under this legal principle, the statute of limitations for filing a Paragard lawsuit is paused (or tolled) due to a defendant’s intentional hiding of their wrongdoing.

-Judge May set out the schedule moving forward the first Paragard IUD lawsuit to trial.
+Judge May set out the schedule for the first Paragard IUD lawsuit to trial.
 This order sets forth various deadlines for case-specific activities, including discovery, expert disclosures, and motions:

 Event Date